Schaefer Beer: Advertising campaigns

 During the 1970s and 1980s, Schaefer was one of the top selling beers in Puerto Rico and Guam.
-A large and quite famous Schaefer beer billboard was once displayed at the main entrance to the city of Bayamón.
+A large Schaefer beer billboard was once displayed at the main entrance to the city of Bayamón.
 Schaefer still holds the record for being the beer with the most unit sales in Puerto Rico, 13 million cases in a year, in 1979-80.
 It became well known among Puerto Rican salsa fans.